 The cleaned squash will look like this.

 For this recipe, prepare enough squash for each person to have one half of a squash.
 Pour just enough water to cover the bottom into a microwave-safe dish large enough to fit all of the squash.
-Place the squash upside down in the pan (not pictured).
+Place the squash cut side down in the pan (not pictured).

 I find that the squash cook faster if I prop the squash on each other and the sides of the pan.
 The steam can circulate around the flesh of the squash better this way.

-Cook in the microwave on high for several minutes until squash are tender but not mushy.
-Usually this takes 4-6 minutes but it will depend on the number of squash you are cooking and the strength of your microwave.
+Cook in the microwave on high for several minutes until squash are fork tender.
+Usually this takes 4-6 minutes per squash, but it will depend on the size and number of squash you are cooking as well as the strength of your microwave.

-Sprinkle with cinnamon and brown sugar to taste.
+Sprinkle with brown sugar and cinnamon (and nutmeg if desired) to taste.

 Heat until butter is melted and the butter/cinnamon/sugar mixture is bubbly.
 Serve immediately.
 To eat, just scoop the flesh of the squash out with a spoon or fork (don't eat the skin).
 It's delicious!